-10.1 At Greenholm School, the Personal Development Lead will provide advice to staff on the type of questions which are appropriate and inappropriate to ask and answer within a whole-class setting and the use of ground rules with pupils will support this process.
-Depending on the nature of the questions asked, staff will use their skills and discretion to determine whether a question will be answered at the time.
-They may decide to explain to a pupil that their question will be returned to at a later time and they may decide to discuss possible responses to questions with a parent/carer, the Personal Development Lead, the DSL or a member of the Senior Leadership Team.
+10.1 At our school, the PSHE and Citizenship Lead will provide advice to staff on the type of questions which are appropriate and inappropriate to ask and answer within a whole-class setting and the use of Ground Rules with pupils will support this process.
+Depending on the nature of the questions asked, staff will use their skill and discretion to determine whether a question will be answered at the time.
+They may decide to explain to a pupil that their question will be returned to at a later time and they may decide to discuss possible responses to questions with a parent/carer, the PSHE and Citizenship Lead, the DSL or a member of the Senior Leadership Team.
 Answers to questions may then be followed-up with individuals, small groups or a whole class as deemed to be appropriate.